pratikmallya/pratikmallya.github.io/_posts/2021-07-25-mysql-cases-sensitivity.md

 And that's it!
-Once we changed our queries to respect collation, the query returned different cased versions of the files, and our system was able to recognize the file existed in our system.
+Once we changed our queries to respect collation, the query returned different cased versions of the files, and our system was able to recognize the file was already pulled from the source.

 As an aside, the [official Mysql documentation] explains these concepts pretty well and I would highly recommend reading it at least once.